-- 1. A committee of the Faculty composed of at least twenty-four members of the General Faculty, three undergraduate medical students, the Dean Of Students and Admissions, and the Associate Dean for Diversity and Community Engagement shall constitute the Committee on Admissions. - a.
-A Faculty Committee on Committees shall appoint the members and the acting Dean of Admissions serves as the chair of the Committee on Admissions. - Members confirm attendance in advance of all CoA meetings and roll is taken at meetings to ensure a quorum, which is defined as the presence of at least 12 faculty serving as CoA members.
+- A committee of the Faculty composed of at least twenty-four members of the General Faculty, two undergraduate medical students, the Dean Of Admissions, the Director of Admissions and the Associate Dean for Diversity and Community Engagement shall constitute the Committee on Admissions. - 2.
+The Faculty Governance Committee on Committees shall forward the names of interested faculty to the dean of admissions on an annual basis.
+The Dean of Admission shall appoint the members and serves as the chair of the Committee on Admissions. - 3.
+Members confirm attendance in advance of all CoA meetings and roll is taken at meetings to ensure a quorum, which is defined as the presence of at least 12 faculty serving as CoA members.
 No CoA business is conducted without a quorum.